 1. Zuke's Mini Naturals Chicken Training Treats

-- Only 2 Calories Per Treat: Ideal for frequent rewards during long sessions
+- Only 2 Calories Per Treat: Enables frequent rewards without overfeeding.

-- No Corn, Wheat, or Soy: Reduces risk of sensitivities and supports clean nutrition
+- No Corn, Wheat, or Soy: Reduces risk of common allergies.

 - Very low calorie